microsoft/Microsoft-Performance-Tools-Linux-Android/README.md

 The tools can be run in several modes:

 - **Cross-platform with .NET Core** (Any OS that .NET Core supports)
-  - Used as a library to process traces / logs programatically
+  - Used as a library to process traces / logs programatically in a .NET Core language like C#
     - Examples:
     - [LTTng 1](LTTngDriver/Program.cs), [LTTng 2](LTTngDataExtUnitTest/LTTngUnitTest.cs)
     - [Perf](PerfUnitTest/PerfUnitTest.cs)